It sends a chill down your spine right!

 - The inaccuracy of the reports that do not reflect the actual status of the project.

 So what’s the solution to perfectly achieve all your project success through perfect communication across the organisation?
 Here are some strategies you can comply with:

 - Be present and readily available.

-- Use project management apps to keep everyone aware of their responsibilities, run effective meetings, and keep them all on the same page.
+- Use project management tools to keep everyone aware of their responsibilities, run effective meetings, and keep them all on the same page.

 - Adopt a better communication plan by answering the following questions: